bitsofinfo/comms-analyzer-toolbox/README.md

 The console will log output of what is going on, when the system is booted up you can bring up a web browser on your desktop and go to *http://localhost:5601* to start using Kibana to analyze your email.

+On the first screen that says `Configure an index pattern`, in the field labeled `Index name or pattern` you type `mbox` you will then see the `date_ts` field auto-selected, then hit the `Create` button.
+From there Kibana is ready to use!

 Launching does several things in the following order

 1. Starts ElasticSearch (where your indexed emails are stored)